 Here are some of my favourite five Canadian dividend stocks if you’re interested.

-How did your July go?
-Does your household have a stand mixer?
+How did your July investing go?

 GYM is a 30 something millennial interested in achieving financial freedom through disciplined saving, dividend and ETF investing, and living a minimalist lifestyle.
 Before you go, check out my recommendations page of financial tools I use to save and invest money.
 Don’t forget to subscribe for blog updates, a free dividend yield spreadsheet, and the free Young Money Bootcamp eCourse.